RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

-1.4.2 - Added the body level to the optional logging to help cut out some guesswork 1.4.1 - Added some optional logging for the bug-hunters, and a bit a additional safety in the master/child relationship 1.4.0 - Brand new balance system in attempt to prevent the -infinity health bug, expect new bugs 1.3.0 - Added config option to apply the artifact to neutrals and player minions (*You Monster*) 1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue 1.1.1 - Minor improvement to garbage collection, at this point I'm fighting with the engine's computational power
+1.4.2 - Added the body level to the optional logging to help cut out some guesswork 1.4.1 - Added some optional logging for the bug-hunters, and a bit a additional safety in the master/child relationship 1.4.0 - Brand new balance system in attempt to prevent the -infinity health bug, expect new bugs 1.3.0 - Added config option to apply the artifact to neutrals and player minions 1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue 1.1.1 - Minor improvement to garbage collection, at this point I'm fighting with the engine's computational power